matoblac/AWSLogQueryCLI/README.md

 create a test file using `moto` to mock AWS services.

 You can run your tests using the following command:

 ```sh
 python -m unittest discover -s tests
 ```

-## TODO

-1. Add an option for parsing CloudTrail